Wetland Creation Project at Tommy Thompson Park

 Cell One Wetland Creation Project

-The three confined disposal facilities (CDFs) or cells at TTP were created to contain the contaminated dredging material from areas within the Inner Harbour.
+The three confined disposal facilities (CDFs) or cells at Tommy Thompson Park were created to contain the contaminated dredging material from areas within the Inner Harbour.
 Eventually the CDF becomes too shallow for the barge to enter and deposit the dredged materials.
 Cell One was filled to capacity in 1985 and plans were initiated to create a wetland.

 The Cell One capping project began in 2003 with the draining and capping of the north end of the cell.
 Traditionally, when CDFs are capped the land created is terrestrial; however, Cell One is an innovative “wet cap”, meaning that after the cell was drained and clean fill placed over the dredgeate to contain contaminants, the cell was graded to create the correct contours needed for the establishment of a healthy wetland and water was pumped back into the cell.
 The primary goal for the Cell One Wetland Creation Project is to create a wetland that supports functional fish and wildlife habitats and contributes to the ecological integrity and biodiversity of Tommy Thompson Park.
 To achieve this goal additional grading was undertaken to attain proper slopes and shoreline conditions; different substrates and structures were added to increase functional habitat; critical habitat features targeted for certain species were installed and various terrestrial and aquatic plants were planted.